 - If you have a Customer Portal account you can use it to make payments and to access your account 24/7.
 Click here to log into your Portal Account.

 - If you would like to make a payment over the telephone, call 1-800-634-1506.
-You can make a payment 24 hours a day using our automated phone system, or with the assistance of an agent during the following business hours:
+You can make a payment 24 hours a day using our automated phone system (for a fee of $3.95), or with the assistance of an agent (for a fee of $9.95) during the following business hours:

 - 8:00 a.m. – 11:00 p.m.
 ET, Monday through Friday

 - 8:00 a.m. – 5:00 p.m.
 ET, Saturday and Sunday